 St Francis de Sales was Bishop of Geneva during the protestant reformation.
 He opted for dialogue instead of diatribe.
 He wrote for the common person, emphasizing love and charity.
 He shared ideas instead of spreading hate.
 Well that seems like a good idea.

 You might be asking yourself “wasn’t St Francis the animal guy?”
 Common mistake.

 St Francis of Assisi was the animal guy.
-St Francie de Sales was too busy writing and being bishop to stand around in the backyard holding a bird feeder.
+St Francis de Sales was too busy writing and being bishop to stand around in the backyard holding a bird feeder.
 (No disrespect to of Assisi, but I wasn’t baptized in his church.)

 All my life, I have been told that I think too much and I read too much.